-Our outdoor education and camping programs in Years 7 to 11 each visit a different location and context, and provide a wide range of outdoor experiences and challenges, which facilitate the development a multitude of skills, including many aligned with responsibility and respect, for example: teamwork and collaboration, relationship building, self-confidence and resilience, bush survival skills, environmental responsibility and awareness, orienteering and safety, service activities, physical wellness and strength, social and emotional well-being, personal presentation.
+Our outdoor education and camping programs in Years 7 to 9 each visit a different location and context, and provide a wide range of outdoor experiences and challenges, which facilitate the development of a multitude of skills, including many aligned with responsibility and respect, for example: teamwork and collaboration, relationship building, self-confidence and resilience, bush survival skills, environmental responsibility and awareness, orienteering and safety, service activities, physical wellness and strength, social and emotional well-being, personal presentation.
+The Year 9 camps in particular included opportunities for week-long service trips to Queensland, in Cape York and the South East region.